Fall Simmering Recipes

 Ingredients in This Recipe

-3. Whole cloves (optional): Adds depth and spice
+3. Whole cloves (3-4, optional): Bring subtle depth and spice

-4. Orange slices or peel (optional): Brightens the aroma
+4. Orange slices or peel (a few pieces, optional): Brighten the fragrance with citrus notes

 Ingredient Substitutions